mmilunovic/raf-math-interpreter/README.md

 # raf-math-interpreter
 Math interpreter

-Simple math interpreter written in python as part of Compiler Construction course. <\br>
+Simple math interpreter written in python as part of Compiler Construction course.
 Details about assignment are in PP_Projekat1 file.
 Screenshots below provide somewhat better understanding of the assignment.